Embarrassingly Parallel Inference for Gaussian Processes: Embarrassingly parallel inference with importance sampled mixture of experts

 \subsection{Minibatched importance samples}

 Although we can obtain significant computational and memory saving advantages using our low-rank approximation, we still may encounter major bottlenecks from attempting to approximate the covariance matrix of the full training set.
-To overcome this issue, we propose a ``minibatching'' solution, where each importance sample is obtained and weighted based only on a subset of size $B<<N$.
+To overcome this issue, we propose a ``minibatching'' solution, where each importance sample is obtained and weighted based only on a subset of size $B<<N$ sampled uniformly without replacement.
 Given a random subset $B$ of observations, we can approximate $p(\Theta|X,Y,Z)$ with the subset posterior $p(\Theta|X^{ {mb}},Y^{ {mb}}, Z)$ evaluated on a size-$B$ minibatch $(X^{ {mb}},Y^{ {mb}})$.
 Such a posterior estimate is strongly consistent, but will tend to underestimate the posterior variance \citep{SriCevDinDun2015}.
 To achieve realistic credible intervals, we can assume we have seen each pair $(x_i, y_i)$ in our minibatch $N/B$ times; mathematically, this corresponds to raising the contribution of the likelihood to the subset posterior to the $(N/B)$-th power.
-This approach, introduced by \citet{Minsker:2014}, is known as the stochastic approximation (SA) trick; \citet{SriCevDinDun2015} show that the SA sub-posteriors are also strongly consistent.

 We use this stochastic approximation trick to estimate the posterior distribution over parameters for each importance sample, allowing us to reduce our overall complexity from $O(JN^3/K^2)$ to $O(JB^3/K^2)$.
 Empirical results in Section~\ref{sec:results} will show that this stochastic approximation performs favorably on large datasets in comparison with both the non-SA IS-MOE method and other scalable GP inference methods.